sfaist/docs/api-reference/search.md

 - `searchOptions`: An object containing additional search options, see [`Search`](./search).

 For example, to return all documents that match a filter, use: `query: "*"` with searchOptions: `{filter_by: "Brand:Zara"}`.
 To exclude words in your query explicitly, prefix the word with the - operator, e.g. q: 'electric car -tesla'.

+Return Type: `SearchResult`
+- `products`: An array of products that match the query.
+- `found`: The total number of products that match the query.
+- `out_of`: The total number of products in the catalog.
+- `page`: The current page of results.

 ### Example: